Q&A Webcast Episode: 5 February 2012

-In this 5 February 2012 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on overcoming perfectionism, false but beneficial ideas, possessiveness in romance, term limits for politicians, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 5 February 2012, I answered questions on overcoming perfectionism, false but beneficial ideas, possessiveness in romance, term limits for politicians, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I've been busy making plans for SnowCon 2012!
 E-mail me if you'd like to share accommodations.